OpenCDSS/cdss-archive-nsis-2.46/README.md

 # cdss-archive-nsis-2.46 #

-This is an archive of NSIS 2.46 software environment that has been used with CDSS Java software installers including TSTool, StateDMI, StateView, and StateMod GUI.
+This is an archive of NSIS 2.46 software environment that has been used with Colorado's Decision Support System (CDSS) Java software installers including TSTool, StateDMI, StateView, and StateMod GUI.

-The repository was created by copying the `C:\Program Files (x86)\NSIS` folder from a CDSS development computer to this repository, so as to archive a working copy of the NSIS version 2.46 software.
+The repository was created by copying the `C:\Program Files (x86)\NSIS` folder from a CDSS Windows 7 development computer to this repository, so as to archive a working copy of the NSIS version 2.46 software.

 This archive is needed because NSIS 2.46 is several years old and it is unclear where all the user contributor and plugin